paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md

     (iii) otherwise be futile in terms of the survival of the infant; or

-  (C) the provision of such treatment would be virtually futile in terms of the survival of the infant and the treatment itself under such circumstances would be inhumane; 11 So in original.
-The semicolon probably should be a period.
+  (C) the provision of such treatment would be virtually futile in terms of the survival of the infant and the treatment itself under such circumstances would be inhumane.

+**(b) Special rule**

+(1) **In general** — For purposes of section 3(2) 11 See References in Text note below. and subsection (a)(4), a child shall be considered a victim of “child abuse and neglect” and of “sexual abuse” if the child is identified, by a State or local agency employee of the State or locality involved, as being a victim of sex trafficking (as defined in paragraph (10) of [section 7102 of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7102&num=0&edition=prelim)) or a victim of severe forms of trafficking in persons described in paragraph (9)(A) of that section.

+(2) **State option** — Notwithstanding the definition of “child” in section 3(1),1 a State may elect to define that term for purposes of the application of paragraph (1) to section 3(2) 1 and subsection (a)(4) as a person who has not attained the age of 24.

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 114–22, title VIII, § 802(a), (c)(1), (3), May 29, 2015, 129 Stat.
-263, 264, provided that, effective 2 years after May 29, 2015, this section is amended—

-(1) by striking “For purposes” and inserting the following:

-“(a) Definitions.—For purposes”;

-(2) by adding at the end the following:

-“(b) Special Rule.—

-“(1) In general.—For purposes of section 3(2) and subsection (a)(4), a child shall be considered a victim of ‘child abuse and neglect’ and of ‘sexual abuse’ if the child is identified, by a State or local agency employee of the State or locality involved, as being a victim of sex trafficking (as defined in paragraph (10) of [section 7102 of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7102&num=0&edition=prelim)) or a victim of severe forms of trafficking in persons described in paragraph (9)(A) of that section.

-“(2) State option.—Notwithstanding the definition of ‘child’ in section 3(1), a State may elect to define that term for purposes of the application of paragraph (1) to section 3(2) and subsection (a)(4) as a person who has not attained the age of 24.”; and

-(3) in subsection (a)(5)(C), as so designated, by striking “inhumane;” and inserting “inhumane.”

-See 2015 Amendment notes below.
+#### References in Text
+Section 3, referred to in subsec. (b), means section 3 of Pub.
+L. 93–247, which is set out as a Definitions note under [section 5101 of this title](./chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md#section-5101).

 #### Prior Provisions
 A prior section 111 of Pub.
 L. 93–247 was renumbered section 109 and is classified to [section 5106e of this title](./chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md#section-5106e).